 As any writer will tell you, there’s nothing more intimidating than a blank page.
 But in my experience, I find an exciting challenge to it that is unlike anything else.
 It’s nothing a little coffee can’t help, either.

-When I’m not writing for myself, I help others fill blank pages on everything from website content, to copywriting, to social media.
+Aside from writing print and digital stories, I also help clients fill blank pages related to copywriting, social media, and branded content.
 Do you want to hire me to write something?
-Drop me a line at email@example.com.
+Go ahead and email me.
 You can also follow me on Instagram and Twitter.